Whitney is an expert on piercings and tattoos, with experience in the body modification world.

 - The holes of the piercing will move.

-- There will typically be a trail from where the holes moved from their original piercing placement to where they are now.
+- There will typically be a trail from where the holes were originally placed to where they are now.

 - The jewelry may start to hang differently.

-- There may be some sensitivity to the area around the piercing, but it typically will not hurt.
+- There may be some sensitivity in the area, but it typically will not hurt.